OpenNews/srccon-2021/participation_form.md

 # Call for participation

-We can't wait to hear how you'd like to participate at SRCCON 2021!
-If you want to attend or [participate in any way](/attendees), this form is where to let us know.
+Want to participate at SRCCON 2021?
+If you want to attend, volunteer, or [participate in any other way](/attendees), this form is where to let us know.
 We'll keep this form open for attendees as long as space remains available.

-While the deadline to propose a session has already passed, you can check out the [sessions we've confirmed so far](/program).

 After we review your form, we will let you know whether you are invited to attend.
 If so, we will send a link so you can purchase a ticket to SRCCON 2021, with <a href="/attendees/#tickets">prices starting at $125 plus fees</a>.

+You can also check out [our full schedule here](/schedule).

 Please feel free to reach out to us at [srccon@opennews.org](mailto:srccon@opennews.org) with any questions.
 If you're all set, the participation form is below!